I mentioned a few posts back that I would be doing a field trip related to the new bore of the Caldecott Tunnel. Here’s how it went.

 The tour leader unfurled a huge geologic map of the tunnel and talked a lot about all the rocks (click the image to see the 1000-pixel version).
 I studied it closely, because it’s the best we have for this part of town.

 The blue stripes on the west side of the map are the Sobrante Formation, the green, purple and tan stripes are the Clarement Shale, and the buff stripe on the right is the Orinda Formation.
-These are stacked up in order of age, old on the east, and tilted nearly straight upright.
+These are stacked up in order of age, old on the west, and tilted nearly straight upright.

 Next we wound our way around to the extreme top of Broadway, next to the tunnel’s west entrance.
 Here’s the view from there looking north.

 The rocks in the immediate area are in the putative Sobrante Formation, but the Claremont formation takes over just to the east (right).
 Here’s the Sobrante exposed at that spot.

 It’s pretty crummy rock, and the tunneling was quite slow there.
 Every couple of meters, the tunnelers drilled a fan of holes over the roof of the upcoming dig segment, each one reinforced and grouted.
 That reinforcement allowed the tunnel roof to stay up long enough to spray it with shotcrete, which in turn held up the roof until the real concrete tunnel lining could be emplaced.
 The tunnel’s final shaft is round, as strong as an eggshell in its resistance to the earth’s weight.
 (To see what I mean, try gripping a raw egg firmly in one hand, fingers on all sides, and attempt to crush it.
 You can’t do it.)

 Next we visited the type locality of the Claremont Shale, where I learned something new about it.